dfelinto/blender-manual/manual/addons/rigging/rigify/basics.rst

 Rigify stores all the information required to generate complex rig controls and mechanism in more simple armatures called "meta-rigs".

-The precompiled meta-rigs can be found in the *Add* menu.
+The predefined meta-rigs can be found in the *Add* menu.
 Currently available meta-rig types are:

-- Basic Human
+- Basic Human (doesn't include face and fingers)
 - Basic Quadruped
 - Human
 - Cat